FlatlinerDOA/PerceptivePyro/README.md

 * Use a Roberta pre-trained model (all-distilroberta-v1) to perform semantic similarity scoring of sentences.

 ### History
-This is started as a learning exercise following along with [Andre Karpathy's Lets Build GPT: From scratch, in code, spelled out](https://www.youtube.com/watch?v=kCc8FmEb1nY&t=3510s).
+This started as a learning exercise following along with [Andre Karpathy's Lets Build GPT: From scratch, in code, spelled out](https://www.youtube.com/watch?v=kCc8FmEb1nY&t=3510s).
-GPT model from the ground up in C# using [TorchSharp](https://github.com/dotnet/TorchSharp)
+Let's train a GPT model from the ground up in C# using [TorchSharp](https://github.com/dotnet/TorchSharp)

 ### Examples: